 Watch the videos below for animated details about the eyelid surgery procedure:

 Procedure: to correct any drooping or puffy bags under the eyelids.
 The procedure is performed by removing any extra muscle, skin or fat that is causing the concern.
-If this procedure is being performed in order to enhance a patient’s vision, it may be covered by insurance companies.
+If performed to restore a patient’s vision, it may be covered by insurance.

 Time frame: 1-1.5 hours.

 This procedure is usually performed as outpatient care.

 Temporary side effects of blepharoplasty:

 Patients may notice temporary blurriness or vision concerns, such as double vision.
 Swelling of the eyelids, bleeding and infections are also risks of this procedure.
 As for the very rare risks of this procedure, there may be blindness and difficulty closing the eyes.